cloudant-labs/cloudant-python/readme.md

     # but this also creates a document
     db['hello_world'] = {'herp': 'derp'}

-If CouchDB has a special endpoint for something, it's in Divan as a special method, so any special circumstances are taken care of automagically.
+If CouchDB has a special endpoint for something, it's in Cloudant.py as a special method, so any special circumstances are taken care of automagically.
 For example:

-    import divan
+    import cloudant

-    conn = divan.Connection()
+    conn = cloudant.Connection()
     db = conn.database('test')
     view = db.all_docs() # returns all docs in the database for doc in db: